jrisc/krb5/doc/admin/conf_files/kdc_conf.rst

 Types or families can be prefixed with a plus sign ("+") for symmetry;
 it has the same meaning as just listing the type or family.
-For example, "``DEFAULT -rc4``" would be the default set of encryption types with RC4 types removed, and "``des3 DEFAULT``" would be the default set of encryption types with triple DES types moved to the front.
+For example, "``DEFAULT -rc4``" would be the default set of encryption types with RC4 types removed, and "``aes128-sha2 DEFAULT``" would be the default set of encryption types with aes128-sha2 moved to the front.

 While **aes128-cts** and **aes256-cts** are supported for all Kerberos